Diwan Dina Nath: Career

+Influence

-By his ability and political acumen, Dina Nath rose to the highest position of power and influence in the affairs of the State.
+By his ability and political and military acumen, Dina Nath rose to the highest position of power and influence in the affairs of the state.
 Lepel Griffin styles him the Talleyrand of the Punjab.
-After the Maharaja's death, Raja Dina Nath's influence increased.
+After the maharaja's death, Raja Dina Nath's influence increased.
 But Dina Nath knew how to keep his ambition in check and was one man in Lahore who made no enemies at the court.
 In the turbulent days following Ranjit Singh`s death, he refused to take sides with Rani Chand Kaur or Karivar Sher Singh.
-Sher Singh upon his succession to the throne, reposed his full trust in him.
-Dina Nath retained his position at the court during.
+Sher Singh, upon his succession to the throne, reposed his full trust in him.
+Dina Nath retained his position at the court and all his estates and military troops during the tumultuous days after demise of Ranjit Singh.